 Get comfortable talking about money.

 Even though women make the majority of day-to-day purchasing decisions for their households and manage the family budget, they still feel uncomfortable discussing money, even with their financial professional.
 In fact, 61% of women would rather talk about the details of their own death than discuss money.2 If you’re worried you don’t know enough to start the conversation, HerMoney is a great website tailored to women and their financial needs.
-The Financial Freedom Studio also features a number of articles focusing on women and their unique relationship with money.
+Jackson's educational resources also features a number of articles focusing on women and their unique relationship with money.
 Attending a seminar on financial planning focused on women can also provide a safe space where you know everyone is there to talk about investments, so you don’t have to worry about the subject being taboo.

 It Takes Time: Commit to Your Commitments